marano/blog/_posts/2014-02-24-doing-vertical-align-on-elements-like-a-boss.markdown

   - english
 ---

-How often have you had to align text or element vertically to another?
+How often have you had to align text or element vertically into another?
 Which method do you usually use?
 See a "like a boss" solution for it :)

 <!--more-->